 Support services for women with post-natal depression

 There are support services available for women with post-natal depression almost everywhere.
+Deborah Serani, PsyD, wrote, “Being among others who are going through the same experience as you can offer great comfort.
+It can be a place where you share stories, get advice and learn tips to help you well-being.”
 The problem is real, and it is a mental health issue plaguing millions of women worldwide.
 With that, centers are now catering to this need and immediate support is provided.

 Ask your doctor about this because they are familiar with communities, support groups, therapists, and counselors focused on treating or managing post-natal depression.
 Why opt for this?
 You get to meet other women who are like you, with post-natal depression and are looking for ways to be free of their depressive moods.
 This will also provide you an opportunity to lean on others and learn about the condition – how to effectively manage it and overcome it eventually.